namboy94/invasive-rust-thesis/CONTRIBUTING.md

 # Contributing

-The bachelor project has been completed and wil therefore no longer be modified.
+The bachelor project has been completed and will therefore no longer be modified.